tomparkp/tools/README.md

 * [FormSwift](http://formswift.com/) - Create and sign legal documents for free.
 * [SellItEasy](https://www.selliteasy.co) - A tool for busy people to sell things easily.
 * [Funnel](https://funnelnow.com/) - Contact forms, CRM, and proposals in one.
+* [Insurance by Jack](http://insurancebyjack.co.uk/) - Currently UK only but a promising idea in the world of small business insurance.
+* [Concord](http://www.concordnow.com/) - A contract creation and management platform.
+* [Beagle](https://getbeagle.co/) - Very impressive looking platform for creating proposals.
+* [Dribbox](http://dribbbox.com/) - Your Dribbble profile as your portfolio, automatic and instant.

+### Blogging
+* [Svbtle](https://svbtle.com/) - A very simple platform for beautiful blog posts.

 ### Compliance